ahpu9158/sunflos-archive/docs/1_Foundation_of_Magic/Philosophy and Foundation/2_Axiom.md

-Consequently, There are two approach of magic study.
+Consequently, There are two approach of magic study, the generalization and personalization.
-Since magic cannot hold the same effects for each mage, there are two approaches for studying magic, the generalization and personalization.

 **The generalization** of magic is the discipline that prioritize access.
 To put it in understandable words, it is to find the way to write magic rings that can be used by most mages as much as possible.
 Formally, it seeks: